Frequently Asked Questions

 Q: What kinds of backgrounds and experiences do the professors who teach Legal Practice have?

-A: All of Texas Tech's Legal Practice professors have a wide variety of both teaching and practical experience.
-All full-time professors who teach Legal Practice are tenured, full professors of law and have been teaching at Texas Tech Law for at least seven years (one more than seventeen).
+A: Texas Tech's Legal Practice professors have a wide variety of both teaching and practical experience.
+All full-time professors who teach Legal Practice are tenured, and tenure-track.
 The professors who teach Legal Practice have experience in highly regarded national and regional law firms, in state and federal clerkships, and in the state and federal government.
 Furthermore, they are respected legal scholars in a variety of subject matters including teaching pedagogy, adoption and foster care, reproductive justice, and environmental law.
-Professors who teach in the nationally ranked Legal Practice Program are licensed in New Mexico, North Dakota, Pennsylvania, Texas, and the District of Columbia, as well as admitted to practice in a variety of federal courts.
+Professors who teach in the nationally ranked Legal Practice Program are licensed in numerous states and are admitted to practice in a variety of federal courts.

 Q: Does Legal Practice include instruction on grammar?

 A: The Legal Practice faculty provide instruction on grammar during class.
 Furthermore, throughout the year, optional workshops on grammar and writing will be offered.
 Students may also seek additional instruction from the law school's full-time writing specialist, Dr. Natalie Tarenko.

 Q: What writing assignments will a student have in Legal Practice?

 Q: What system of grading is used by the Legal Practice professors?

-A: Each professor who teaches Legal Practice uses his or her own system for grading, and your professor will explain his or her system to you.
+A: Each professor who teaches Legal Practice uses his or her own system for grading, and your professor will explain that system to you.
 Your semester grades will be affected only by the performance of other students within your LP section; the performance of students in another section will not affect your grade.
 The professors who teach Legal Practice generally follow the suggested median as set out in the Student Handbook.